karlmdavis/rps-tourney/dev/README-DEVENV.md

 ## Introduction

 This document provides instructions on how to setup a development environment for the RPS Tourney projects.
 At the moment, it's targeted towards users of Ubuntu systems, though the instructions should be easily adaptable to other Unix environments.
-Windows users will have quite a bit more work in converting the instructions, though all of the tools used are cross-platform.
+Windows users will have quite a bit more work in converting the instructions, though all of the tools used are available cross-platform.

-Each of the following sections covers the installation of a set of dependencies required for development.
+Each of the following sections covers the installation of one of the dependencies required for development.

 ## Git

-TODO
+The source code is stored in [Git](https://git-scm.com/), and publicly hosted on GitHub here: <https://github.com/karlmdavis/rps-tourney>.
+On Ubuntu, Git can be installed, as follows:

+    $ sudo apt-get install git

+Once Git is installed, clone the [rps-tourney](https://github.com/karlmdavis/rps-tourney) repository from GitHub, as follows:

+    $ git clone git@github.com:karlmdavis/rps-tourney.git ~/workspaces/rps-tourney/rps-tourney.git

+In addition, you'll probably want to grab the [jessentials](https://github.com/karlmdavis/jessentials) code, too, which is a dependency of this project:

+    $ git clone git@github.com:karlmdavis/jessentials.git ~/workspaces/rps-tourney/jessentials.git

+## Recommended: Use the [devenv.py](./devenv.py) Script to Install Dependencies

+This project includes a simple Pyhton [devenv.py](./devenv.py) script that installs the following dependencies:

+* Oracle's Java 8 JDK

+Run that script as follows (after cloning the `rps-tourney` repo from Git):

+    $ cd rps-tourney.git/
+    $ ./dev/devenv-install.py

+That's it.
+There should now be an **Eclipse Luna** application launcher available in the Ubuntu dash.

 ## Java

-TODO
+The Java 8 SDK is required to build the code for this project.
+Either the Oracle or OpenJDK distribution should be fine.

+On Ubuntu Trusty, this should probably be installed via the `webupd8` PPA, as described in the following article: [Install Oracle Java 8 In Ubuntu Or Linux Mint Via PPA Repository [JDK8]](http://www.webupd8.org/2012/09/install-oracle-java-8-in-ubuntu-via-ppa.html).

+If you'd prefer not to use that PPA (though it does seem to be fairly well-supported), it's recommended that you just download the JDK from Oracle and unzip it into `~/workspaces/tools/` directory—development with Eclipse doesn't require it to be *installed* on your system, just present.

 ### SSL Certificates: Gandi Standard

-If the https://justdavis.com/nexus repository is being used, the Gandi CA certificates that it requires will need to be added to the Java/system truststore.
+If the <https://justdavis.com/nexus> repository is being used, the Gandi CA certificates that it requires will need to be added to the Java/system truststore.
 The following commands should accomplish that for OpenJDK:

     $ sudo curl http://crt.gandi.net/GandiStandardSSLCA2.crt -o /usr/local/share/ca-certificates/GandiStandardSSLCA2.crt
     $ sudo update-ca-certificates